agamsol/discord-call-recorder/README.md

 Feel free to report any bugs and don't forget to give a star if you are enjoying this project 💖

+## 📰 Whats new in version 0.2
+1. Patched the latest HTML Class element changes (Critical)
+2. Saving the current record even on a restart/crash (by changing the format to mkv)
+3. Pause & Resume the recording without leaving the call

 ## 🙏 Thanks to the people that made this possible
 - Thanks to [Roger Pack](https://github.com/rdp) for providing the amazing [virtual-audio-capture driver](https://github.com/rdp/virtual-audio-capture-grabber-device)